SvenMichaelKlose/tunix/src/ultifs/README.md

 device or an error will occur and the routine will abort.

-If you are getting data from anywhere other than the keyboard, this routine must be called before using either the CHRIN routine or the GETIN routine.
+If you are getting data from anywhere else than the keyboard, this routine must be called before using either the CHRIN routine or the GETIN routine.
 If you are getting data from the keyboard and no other input